CoretechR/OMOTE/README.md

 ### Simulator

-A simulator for running the UI on your local Windows or Linux machine will be released soon.
+A simulator for running the LVGL UI on your local Windows or Linux machine will be released soon.
 You can run the simulator in Visual Studio Code with PlatformIO.
 No need for any other compiler or development environment (no Visual Studio needed).

 ### Hardware